Rocket.net vs WP Engine Hosting Comparison In 2026

 Cloudflare Enterprise Features

 RocketNet is notable for its full integration with Cloudflare Enterprise, and it has become a trend for most other hosts to implement the same solution.
+They don’t limit staging sites like WPE does.

-The enterprise plan comes with 2,700 Cloudflare rules, and Rocket integrates very nicely with custom rules.
 Instead of CF APO, they use cache rules to cache entire pages and bypass some functions.
 That is why most other hosting providers lack full integration with CF Enterprise.
 They don’t know how to integrate accurately.

 Feature list of Rocket.Net Cloudflare Enterprise